 Previous Winners of the Gene Burd Urban Journalism Award

-Lolly Bowean, a 2017 Nieman Fellow and winner of the Studs Terkel Award, is a general assignment reporter focusing on urban affairs, youth culture, housing, minority communities, and minority relations.
-She joins a distinguished group of journalists who have received recognition through the UCF’s Gene Burd Journalism Grant.
+Lolly Bowean, a 2017 Nieman Fellow and winner of the Studs Terkel Award, was a general assignment reporter for the Chicago Tribune focusing on urban affairs, youth culture, housing, minority communities, and minority relations.
+She is currently is a Program Officer at the Field Foundation.

 Brian Lehrer was the 2018 Gene Burd Urban Journalism recipient.
-The award recognizes his high quality urban media reporting, critical analysis and research relevant to city problems, programs, policies, and public priorities in urban life and culture.
 Lehrer was recognized for his two-hour daily call-in radio program at WNYC and for being an “insightful and enduring presence in broadcast journalism dedicated to the urban condition.”